• Skip to main content

 Take a moment and reflect on your current suffering.
 Can you separate out which suffering is necessary and which is needless?

 A mid-life crisis can involve coming face-to-face with the need to grow up.
 Instead of pressing forward, you decide to run away, refusing the opportunity for growth.
-Of course, then the only way to go is backward, so your behavior starts to look like your childhood and early adulthood.
+Of course, then, the only way to go is backward so your behavior starts to look like it did when you were a child.
+Except now, if you have more power or money, you can create an even bigger mess.

 Self-inflicted pain is really self-rejection, a form of learned helplessness.
 Share on Twitter

-Filed Under: Healing, Abuse and Neglect, Emotional Honesty, God's Kingdom Tagged With: suffering
+Filed Under: Healing, Abuse and Neglect, Emotional Honesty Tagged With: suffering

 Is Emotion an Obstacle or a Bridge?

-March 23, 2019 by Matt Pavlik 2 Comments
+March 23, 2019 by Matt Pavlik 3 Comments

+A person can lean into the negative message and become all the more discouraged.
+A person can also block out the message.
 Rough, calloused hands and fingertips are a sign of hard work.
 Your body forms a protective layer while you get work done.

-In an emotionally risky environment, the natural thing to do is develop an emotionally protective layer.
+In an emotionally risky environment, it’s natural to develop an insulative layer to protect your heart.
 Some negative environments you can avoid completely.
 And you should.
-But other environments you can’t.
+But in other environments, you can’t.

-Naturally everyone is going to have some emotional callous.
+Everyone is going to have some emotional callousness.
 Adam and Eve became overly defensive after the fall.
 Over-protection is a tendency we all have to work at overcoming.

 You have an automatic defense system that sometimes malfunctions.